h-jannat/ba-sionna/VALIDATION_GUIDE.md

 3. **Gradient norm:** Should decrease and stabilize
 4. **Validation BF gain:** Should track training gain
 5. **Satisfaction probability:** Should increase toward 1.0
+   - Computed on post-combining `SNR_RX` (paper Eq.
+4–6), so it must increase with evaluation SNR.

 **Red flags:**
 - Loss becomes NaN → Reduce LR